crunchy-labs/crunchy-cli/README.md

 - <span id="archive-sync-tolerance">Sync tolerance</span>

   Sometimes two video tracks are downloaded with `--merge` set to `sync` because the audio fingerprinting fails to identify matching audio parts (e.g. opening).
-  To prevent this, you can use the "--sync-tolerance" flag to specify the difference by which two fingerprints are considered equal.
+  To prevent this, you can use the `--sync-tolerance` flag to specify the difference by which two fingerprints are considered equal.

   Default is `6`.

+- <span id="archive-sync-precision">Sync precision</span>

+  If you use `--merge` set to `sync` and the syncing seems to be not accurate enough or takes to long, you can use the `--sync-precision` flag to specify the amount of offset determination runs from which the final offset is calculated.

+  Default is `4`.

 - <span id="archive-language-tagging">Language tagging</span>